mfclarke/mfclarke.github.io/_posts/2015-08-22-the-performance-penalty-of--the-if-let.md

 For fastest and cleanest code, get that nested NSDictionary into a strongly typed nested Swift Dictionary and access it with optional subscripts.
 In cases where you might not know the structure of your data so precisely, access the NSDictionary with optional subscripts and casting.
 In any case, avoid the if/let!

-You may be wondering about 1 omission from these benchmarks - force casting.
+You may be wondering about one omission from these benchmarks - force casting.
 I personally consider force casting the anti-Swift, and only use it where I absolutely have to (which is basically never), so I didn't feel the need to investigate.

 Next post I will be taking a look into other scenarios where if/let can be substituted for optional chains, and measuring the performance benefit or cost in doing so.
 I have a hunch that if/let is a little taxing and if there's a safe way of using optional chains then this is the more optimised route.
 We shall see....